Wolfsheim (band): History

 Throughout the band's existence, both members were involved with various side projects.
 Reinhardt started the bands Nefkom and Neustart, both of which released their albums on Strange Ways.
 Heppner collaborated with Joachim Witt in 1998 on the song "Die Flut", which reached No. 2 in the German Single Charts and garnered them a platinum record.
 His increased popularity also boosted Wolfsheim's success; their album Spectators, released in February 1999, was the first to reach the top-10 in Germany, at number two.
 Since 2001, the album was distributed in the United States by Metropolis Records.
 Spectators reached gold status in Germany in 2004.
 The singles released off this album, "Once in a Lifetime", "It's Hurting for the First Time" and "Künstliche Welten" were all successful.
 That summer, Wolfsheim played at many of the major German festivals, including the Bizarre Festival, Rock am Ring, and Rock im Park.
 They also played their first show outside of Germany, at Belgium's Eurorock Festival.

 Since 1999 Reinhardt focused on Care Company, a band whose 2001 album In the Flow was released on Motor/Universal.
 Heppner featured on tracks by several other artists.
 He collaborated among others with the dance project Schiller on the songs, "Dream of You" and "Leben...
 I Feel You", which were a big success all over Europe.
 He also collaborated on "Glasgarten" with Goethes Erben and "Wir sind Wir" with trance/techno-DJ Paul van Dyk.

 In anticipation of a forthcoming album, Wolfsheim released the live DVD Kompendium on 16 April 2002, containing a recording from the Spectators tour, an interview, and various music videos.
 In March 2003, the release of Casting Shadows instantly sent it to the top spot in the German album charts and reached platinum status.
 The single "Kein Zurück", released on 2 February was the band's first single to enter into the Media Control Charts top-10, debuting at number five and moving up to the fourth spot.
 It remained in the charts for 10 weeks and reached gold status.
 Greatest highlight in the band's career was receiving an ECHO in 2004 for Best Alternative Domestic Band.
-A sold-out tour through Germany was followed by Wolfsheim's only tour through the U.S. in March and April 2004.
+A sold-out tour through Germany was followed by Wolfsheim's only tour through the US in March and April 2004.